 Medical schools like to see that their candidates have gone the extra mile towards learning as much as they can about the medical profession.
 This is proven to them through volunteer work, working in the medical field prior to their pursuit or a medical degree, or the pursuit of opportunities that allow them to learn more about the field of medicine.
 An IMA internship gives an opportunity to shadow medical professionals in both the best and worst of environments.
 It helps you gain resourcefulness and a true realization of the importance of medical care throughout the world.

 While we are a U.S.-based organization, we work with interns and volunteers from around the world and do not have any citizenship or residency requirements.

-> Our programs operate year-round and internship positions often fill up months in advance.
+Our job shadowing programs operate year-round and internship positions often fill up months in advance.
 You may view current Program Dates and Fees on our website.

-> Most students participate in our programs for four to six weeks.
+Most students participate in our programs for four to six weeks.
 We recommend that students complete programs that are at least two weeks long.
 Students seeking to gain exposure in several departments and/or specialties should consider spending at least four weeks in country.